 AAS-EPD Mini-Grant Program

-Announcement of Opportunity: AAS Education & Professional Development (AAS-EPD) Mini-Grant Program
+Announcement of Opportunity: AAS Education & Professional Development (AAS-EPD) Mini-Grant Program for 2024

 Grants will be paid on a reimbursement basis; expenses (including travel expenses) will be reimbursed as they are incurred after grantees submit original, detailed receipts.
-The AAS does not pay on a per diem basis, nor reimburses without original receipts, including for meals — without a receipt for a particular expense, there is no way to document the expense, and undocumented expenses CANNOT be reimbursed.
+The AAS does not pay on a per diem basis, nor reimburse without original receipts, including for meals — without a receipt for a particular expense, there is no way to document the expense, and undocumented expenses CANNOT be reimbursed.